rit-sse/governing-docs/constitution.md

 1. The candidate must be enrolled as a student at RIT or NTID.
 2. The candidate must make at least one significant contribution to the betterment or continuation of the Society.
-The details of a “significant contribution” shall be determined by the current Primary Officers’ Policy.
+The details of a "significant contribution" shall be determined by the current Primary Officers' Policy.

 Students who are active members in the term prior to participating in co-op, study abroad, or other student learning opportunities as a degree requirement